 Kale crisps are a ridiculously healthy and delicious alternative to deep fried potato crisps.
-You can make these kale crisps either raw using a dehydrator or cooked using a normal oven.
+You can make these kale chips either raw using a dehydrator or cooked using a normal oven.

 Suitable for vegan, nut-free, gluten-free, paleo, oil-free and general healthy diets.
 These healthy crisps are high in calcium, iron, fibre, protein, fibre and vitamins A, C and K. Most importantly they taste delicious.